Annea Lockwood

 Annea Lockwood (born July 29, 1939, in Christchurch, New Zealand) is a New Zealand-born American composer and academic musician.
 She taught electronic music at Vassar College.
 Her range is vast and often includes microtonal, electro-acoustic soundscapes and vocal music, as well as recordings of natural found sounds.
 She has also recorded Fluxus-inspired pieces involving burning or drowning pianos.

 Early life and education

 Lockwood studied composition and completed a Bachelor of Music with honours from the University of Canterbury.
-Her composition studies continued with Peter Racine Fricker at the Royal College of Music from 1961-1963; with Gottfried Michael Koenig at the Darmstädter Ferienkurse from 1963-1964; and at the Hochschule für Musik Köln.
+Her composition studies continued with Peter Racine Fricker at the Royal College of Music from 1961 to 1963; with Gottfried Michael Koenig at the Darmstädter Ferienkurse from 1963 to 1964; and at the Hochschule für Musik Köln.
 She also studied in the Netherlands.
 Lockwood settled in London in 1964.